-Lee Jong-ho

-South Korean Science and ICT Minister

-in his closing remarks, highlighted the crucial need for continuity and action.
-Minister Lee emphasized the "importance of sustaining the momentum generated by the Summit", recognizing that platforms for international dialogue on Al safety and responsible use are vital for progress.
+Lee Jong-ho South Korean Science and ICT Minister in his closing remarks, highlighted the crucial need for continuity and action.
+Minister Lee emphasized the "importance of sustaining the momentum generated by the Summit", recognizing that platforms for international dialogue on AI safety and responsible use are vital for progress.
 His commitment to this cause is evidenced by South Korea's prompt decision to host the next mini Al Safety Summit in the next six months, reflecting a dedication to actively building upon the collaborative efforts of the global community as already initiated by the UK Government.
-This stance on sustainability and ethical practice in Al underlines a shared global responsibility, and it echoes the need for ongoing engagement, assessment, and reinforcement of the agreements and insights that have emerged.
-By maintaining the steady pace of these conversations, Minister Lee reaffirms the "collective goal of safe and ethical Al", ensuring that the inaugural summit's pioneering work continues to resonate and evolve in the forthcoming sessions.
+This stance on sustainability and ethical practice in AI underlines a shared global responsibility, and it echoes the need for ongoing engagement, assessment, and reinforcement of the agreements and insights that have emerged.
+By maintaining the steady pace of these conversations, Minister Lee reaffirms the "collective goal of safe and ethical AI", ensuring that the inaugural summit's pioneering work continues to resonate and evolve in the forthcoming sessions.
 Professor.
-Yann LeCun

-Leading figure in AI research, Professor at New York University, and Chief AI Scientist at Meta

-Amidst the discussions at the Global Al Summit, a salient point made by Yann LeCun, a leading figure in Al Research, Professor at New York University, and Chief Al Scientist at Meta, emphasized the crucial role of open-source Al platforms.
+Yann LeCun RiseNetw@rks Leading figure in AI research, Professor at New York University, and Chief AI Scientist at Meta Amidst the discussions at the Global AI Summit, a salient point made by Yann LeCun, a leading figure in AI Research, Professor at New York University, and Chief AI Scientist at Meta, emphasized the crucial role of open-source AI platforms.
 In our brief exchange on X (formerly Twitter), LeCun asserted that open-source AI serves as a critical foundation for global technological empowerment, particularly for developing nations.
 His statement, "The availability of open-source AI platforms is crucial for everyone, but I agree with you that it is particularly crucial for developing countries," highlights a shared understanding that access to these technologies can be a game-changer for countries striving to enhance their AI capabilities especially for social impact and bias control.
+Yann Lecun, Professor NYU and Chief Al Scientist, Meta AI SAFETY SUMMIT